 Mo’ money, mo’ problems, as they say.
-Well, not for Jimmy Donaldson, aka MrBeast, whose dozens of spending sprees ranging from philanthropic to frivolous to downright ridiculous have earned him 63 million subscribers and m 10 billion views.
+Well, not for Jimmy Donaldson, aka MrBeast, whose dozens of spending sprees ranging from philanthropic to frivolous to downright ridiculous have earned him over 100 million subscribers and well over 10 billion views.

 A native of North Carolina, Donaldson has gained notoreity for using his wealth both to help those in need and to pull off the most ridiculous challenges you can think of.
 These include: buying a $60,000 pizza and spending 24 hours in a doomsday bunker, among other things.
 Basically, if your child has wanted to try a particular challenge, MrBeast has probably already done it.

 Since starting his channel in 2012, Donaldson’s outrageous campaigns have launched him to YouTube stardom and spawned the creation of multiple other channels, including MrBeast Gaming, Beast Philanthropy and MrBeast Shorts.

 While his videos ocassionally use immature and crude humor and showcase some don’t-try-this-at-home stunts, when compared to other channels of similar fame and size, MrBeast’s is more family friendly.
 It also models some valuable lessons about the importance of generosity and helping those in need, although not from a biblical motivation.
 To quote Donaldson himself as he watches a woman break down in tears in the SUV he’s given her, “Moments like this are exactly why I love giving away stuff.
 Watching it warms my heart.”

 It isn’t difficult to see why MrBeast has become so popular among young people: His positivity and constant optimism is infectious, and it’s hard not to smile watching him joke around with his friends.